-Mr W signed the following documents which were dated 17 December 2012:
+Mr B signed the following documents which were dated 21 June 2012:

-- An Options SIPP application form for direct clients which appears to be partly prepopulated.
-The form said Mr W wanted to transfer his pension benefits, worth about £68,000, from his Armed Forces pension scheme to an Options SIPP, and invest 100% of the funds in the FPI investment.
-Contact details for the Armed Forces Pension Scheme and FPI were typed into the form.
-Most other information was entered by hand.
-The form said amongst other things that Mr W was a direct client who hadn't received advice and that Options hadn't given advice and Options wasn't responsible for Mr W's investment decisions.
-And it recommended Mr W seek advice.
-UK addresses were entered into the form for Mr W's home and his employer. - A member's declaration which listed Mr C of Caledonian as 'Adviser' and was also signed by Mr C in the field designated for the 'Adviser'.
+- An Options SIPP application form for direct clients.
+The form said Mr B wanted to transfer his pension benefits, worth about £112,000, from his Civil Service Pension to an Options SIPP, and invest 100% of the funds in the FPI investment.
+The form said amongst other things that Mr B was a direct client who hadn't received advice and that Options hadn't given advice and Options wasn't responsible for Mr B's investment decisions.
+An address in the UK was entered into the form for Mr B's home address. - A member's declaration which listed Mr C of Caledonian as 'Adviser' and was also signed by Mr C in the field designated for the 'Adviser'.
 The declaration said: